Dockerizing My MERN App: 3 Days of Confusion Before It Finally Clicked

 What Finally Made It Click

-Then someone explained it simply: Docker is just Linux processes with isolation.
-A container is a process that thinks it's running on its own machine, but it's actually sharing the host's kernel.
+A container is basically a process that thinks it has its own machine, when in reality it’s just sharing the host system’s kernel.

 Still Not an Expert

-If you're just starting with Docker, expect to be confused.
+If you’re just getting started, expect confusion.
 Expect things to break in weird ways.
-That's normal.
-You'll figure it out.

-Just remember: localhost doesn't mean what you think it means inside a container.
+localhost doesn’t mean what you think it means inside a container.